lgtm-bro/thought-flow/README.md

 This app allows a user to indentify their emotions and write about them.
 The user's entries are stored and aggregated for their later reference.

 ## Features
+A few things you can do on thoughtflow:
-* The feelings wheel section helps the user to identify and narrow down big feelings
+* Identify and narrow down big feelings
-* An inspirational quote replaces the feelings wheel section once the user identifies their feeling
-* The message board greets the user, displays their current feeling, and guides the user through the app
-* The user can change their current feeling by clicking on it in the message board
-* The journal entry form allows the user to write about a feeling with guided prompts or in free form
+* Write about a feeling with guided prompts or in free form
-* The milestone form allow the user to record breakthroughs and accomplishments along their journey
+* Record breakthroughs and accomplishments
-* The info hub displays the user's past journal entries, milestones, and a trend chart with a history of the user's past feelings
-* The contact page allows the user to contact site admin and optionally recieve a copy of the message
-* The profile page allows the user to view and change their personal data
+* Read, edit, and delete past journal entries and milestones
+* See your past feelings entries displayed in a trends chart
+* Take control of your feelings and grow in your relationships 😏

 ## Technologies
 * Python: 3.8